|Born||in Ruislip, London, England, UK|

 Andrew Clement G. Serkis was born April 20, 1964, in Ruislip Manor, West London, England.
 He has three sisters and a brother.
-His father, Clement Serkis, an ethnic Armenian whose original family surname was "Serkissian", was a Medical Doctor working abroad, in Iraq; the Serkis family spent a lot of time traveling around the Middle East.
-For the first ten years of his life, Andy Serkis used to go backwards and forwards between Baghdad and London.
+His father, Clement Serkis, an ethnic Armenian whose original family surname was Serkissian, was a medical doctor working abroad, in Iraq; the Serkis family spent time around the Middle East, and for the first ten years of his life, Andy traveled between Baghdad and London.
 His mother, Lylie (Weech), who is British-born, was busy working as a special education teacher of handicapped children, so Andy and his four siblings were raised with au pairs in the house.
-Young Andy Serkis wanted to be an artist; he was fond of painting and drawing, and visualized himself working behind the scenes in productions.
+Young Serkis wanted to be an artist; he was fond of painting and drawing, and visualized himself working behind the scenes.
 He attended St. Benedict's School, a Roman Catholic School for boys at the Benedictine Abbey in London.
 Serkis studied visual arts at Lancaster University in the north-west of England.
 There, he became involved in mechanical aspects of the theatre and did stage design and set building for theatrical productions.
 Then, Serkis was asked to play a role in a student production, and made his stage debut in Barrie Keeffe's play, "Gotcha"; thereafter, he switched from stage design to acting, which was a real calling that transformed his life.

 Instead of going to an acting college, Serkis, in 1985, began his professional acting career at the Duke's Playhouse in Lancaster, where he was given an Equity card and performed in fourteen plays, one after another, as an apprentice of Jonathan Petherbridge.
 After that, he worked in touring theatre companies, doing it for no money, fueled by a sense of enthusiasm, moving to a new town every week.
 He has thus appeared in a host of popular plays and on almost every renowned British stage.
 In 1989, he appeared in a stage production of William Shakespeare's "Macbeth", so beginning his long association with the Royal Exchange Theatre, Manchester, where he would return many times, to appear in "She Stoops to Conquer", "Your Home in the West" and the "True Nature of Love", among other plays.
 In the 1990s, Serkis began to make his mark on the London stage, appearing at the Royal Court Theatre as "The Fool" in "King Lear", making his interpretation of "The Fool" as the woman that "Lear", a widower, could relate to - a man, in drag, as a Victorian musician.
 He also appeared as "Potts" in the hit play, "Mojo", playing in front of full houses and earning huge critical success.
 In 1987, Serkis made his debut on television, and he acted in several major British TV miniseries throughout the 1990s.